jamierumbelow/jamieonsoftware.com/_drafts/why-im-long-on-visa.md

 Banks can offer credit at higher interest rates to consumers and collect fees from merchants to provide these credit management services (and thus reduce merchants’ exposure to credit risk).

 For arranging this service, Visa charge merchants and banks a percentage of each transaction.
-The [underlying economics of the business](https://finance.yahoo.com/quote/V?p=V) are excellent: they have over a 50% profit margin, steady revenues, a long pedigree, and revenue still grew 10% year-on-year.
+The [underlying economics of the business](https://finance.yahoo.com/quote/V?p=V) are excellent: they have over a 50% profit margin, steady revenues, a long pedigree, and revenue still grows 10% year-on-year.

-Plaid can contribute to this core business, since an increase in fintech innovation is likely to increase transactions simplicity:
+Plaid can contribute to this core business, since an increase in fintech innovation is likely to increase transactions simpliciter:

 Banks can offer more, and better tailored, financial products to consumers.
 Visa can better integrate identity and security services with payments, reducing rates of fraud.
 More broadly, and more importantly, fintech [can, and will, bring finance to the under- and unbanked](https://policyexchange.org.uk/publication/fintech-for-all/).